zuozhenggh/learning-library/analytics-library/faw-hcm/diversity-inclusion/diversity-inclusion.md

 These images are a product showcase for HCM.
 Below steps present a demo flow which includes the access and the click path.
 Each steps has a visual representation.

-1. Accessing an Instant Demo environment follow this URL: https://demo.oracle.com/apex/f?p=350:1--Click Instant and select one of the 5 shared GSI environments--Click environment link name assigned for your demo:
+1. Accessing an Instant Demo environment follow this URL: https://demo.oracle.com/apex/f?p=350:1 Select **Instant** and select one of the 5 shared GSI environments.
+Select an environment link name assigned for your demo:

     ![Access Demo Environment](<../diversity-inclusion/images/di-access-demo-instant.png>)

-    Then choose an environment for Fusion:
+    Choose an environment for Fusion:

     ![Access Demo Environment](<../diversity-inclusion/images/choose-environment.png>)

-2. Accessing the environment, you need to gain authentication via password, launch the environment and sign in.
-Follow this click path to do so: Copy the password to the clipboard, select Launch Demo Environment:
+2. Accessing the environment, you need to gain authentication via password.
+Launch the environment and sign in.
+Follow this click path to do so.
+Copy the password to the clipboard, select **Launch Demo** Environment:

     ![Access Demo Environment](<../diversity-inclusion/images/copy-password.png>)

-    On the next page select HCM Cloud Login:
+    On the next page select **HCM Cloud Login**:

     ![Access Demo Environment](<../diversity-inclusion/images/hcm-cloud-login.png>)

 3. You gain authentication via password, launch the environment and sign in.
-Enter the user id for the associated demonstration Flow-michelle.shannon- Paste the password copied from the previous page and Sign in:
+Enter the user id for the associated demonstration Flow -michelle.shannon- Paste the password copied from the previous page and Sign in:

     ![Sign in for HCM](<../diversity-inclusion/images/sign-in-hcm.png>)

 4. Executives will have a better understanding of current situation in their organization, with the help of Analytics (easy to read).
-After logging in, go to My Reporting Tab-Click KPIs tile.
-It will take you to FAW custom content–Business Resilience Tab (if Business Resilience Tab is not the defaulted tab in FAW, just click on that tab).
+After logging in, go to **My Reporting Tab-KPIs** tile.
+It will take you to FAW custom content–**Business Resilience** Tab (if Business Resilience Tab is not the defaulted tab in FAW, click on that tab).

     ![My Reporting KPI tile](<../diversity-inclusion/images/my-reporting.png>)